FAQ

 Will you write any more how-to books?

 I will not be writing any more how-to books.
 A revised edition of Felt Wee Folk, which was first published in 2003 was published in 2015.
 The popular fairies and other dolls remain and the non-doll felt projects are replaced with new varieties of wee folk characters and more doll-making tips.
 This all-doll version has a new cover and more pages than the first edition.
 It features many new projects for seasoned wee folk makers as well as new converts, who are just beginning to learn how to wrap pipe-cleaner limbs.
 The book is titled Felt Wee Folk – New Adventures: 120 Enchanting Dolls (C&T Publishing).
-Copies ordered from my Etsy Shop have extra goodies; an autograph, faux flowers to make 2 fairies and a pack of wee folk playing cards.
+Copies ordered from my Etsy Shop have extra goodies; an autograph, and faux flowers to make 2 fairies.
 Update: To read my thoughts about artistic privacy, go to this blog post: To teach or not to teach.

 May I make and sell dolls from your how-to book?